aziis98/pyke/README.md

 ### [Simple](./examples/simple)

-This example shows how this approach is better in this case in respect to Make.
+This example shows how the checksums approach is better in this case with respect to Make.

 ```python
 @rule('b.txt', ['a.txt'])